 Frequently Asked Questions

-Contact us to hear more about our locations!
+Contact us today to hear more about how we can help you!

-Call a Washington DC Personal Injury attorney at (202) 232-6400 whose focuses is in personal injury or wrongful death law to make this determination.
+For best results, call a Washington DC Personal Injury attorney at (202) 813-1805 whose focuses is in personal injury or wrongful death law today.

-The amount of compensation depends on factors such as: severity of the injuries and whether they were permanent or disfiguring; the amount of time (and/or pay) lost from work; the amount of your past and future medical bills; whether or not surgery was required; and/or available insurance coverage.
+Therefore, we will evaluated the severity of your injuries.
+Perhaps they are permanent or disfiguring.
+Another factor is the amount of time from work.
+Second, there is the amount of your past and future medical bills.
+Maybe you needed surgery.
+We also evaluate the amount of available insurance coverage.
 An experienced personal injury attorney can help you determine the specifics of your situation and estimate the potential of your case.

 Again, because each case is different, it is generally not possible to decide at the beginning of the case whether or not a lawsuit will be necessary in your particular situation.
 It will depend on many factors, such as whether the defendant admits liability, and whether or not they question your injuries.
 Also, though you may have to file lawsuit, you may settle before trial, for example by attending non-binding mediation with defendant(s).
 Though complicated, you will be led through the process by an experienced, communicatory attorney and staff.

 The length of each case varies depending on the nature of the injuries, type and facts of case, type of defendant, the particular court where the lawsuit is filed, and who the insurance carrier is.
 In short, it could be months or over a year, depending on the circumstances.
 Medical malpractice and product liability cases often take longer due to the amount of investigation involved and the need for expert witnesses.